Gay Puerto Vallarta - Useful Tourist Information

 Vallarta Photos

-On the plane, you will be issued a tourist card, FMT, which is stamped by officials as you pass through customs at the airport.
+On the plane, you will be issued a tourist card, FM-T, which is stamped by officials as you pass through customs inside the airport terminal.
 The airline will then collect the tourist card when you leave Mexico.
 An actual visa is not required unless you are staying in Mexico for over 180 days.
 Avoid carrying the tourist card or your passport with you while in town, but keep them in a secure place in your room or in the hotel.
 If your passport is lost or stolen, a copy of the tourist visa can help the consulate to process your replacement documents.
+It's probably a good idea to have a complete photocopy of your passport and your other important identification documents with you while traveling.

 Consulates

-The consular officials and their assistants can provide you with valuable information or assistance in case of an emergency, accident or death.
-You might want to visit the U.S. State Department's extensive Tips for Travelling Abroad and the even more useful State Department Consular Information Sheet for Mexico.
-And here for the most recent travel alert for Mexico (Oct 2007-Apr 2008).
+The consular officials and their assistants can provide you with valuable travel information or assistance in case of an emergency, accident or death.
+You might want to visit the U.S. State Department's extensive Tips for Traveling Abroad and the even more useful State Department Consular Information Sheet for Mexico.
+And here for the most recent U. S. State Department travel alert for Mexico (February 2012).

 United States